SolaceSamples/solace-samples-dotnet/docs/_tutorials/publish-subscribe.md

 ## Building

-Modify the example source code to reflect your Solace messaging router host name (or IP address).
+Modify the example source code to reflect your Solace messaging router Virtual Private Network (VPN) name and credentials for connection (client username and optional password) as needed.

 Build it from Microsoft Visual Studio or command line:

 ```
-> csc TopicPublisher.cs /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicPublisher.exe
+> csc /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicPublisher.exe  TopicPublisher.cs
-> csc TopicSubscriber.cs /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicSubscriber.exe
+> csc /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicSubscriber.exe  TopicSubscriber.cs
 ```

-You need `SolaceSystems.Solclient.Messaging_64.dll` at compile and runtime time and `libsolclient_64.dll` at runtime in the same directory where your executables are.
+You need `SolaceSystems.Solclient.Messaging_64.dll` at compile and runtime time and `libsolclient_64.dll` at runtime in the same directory where your source and executables are.

 Both DLLs are part of the Solace C#/.NET API distribution and located in `solclient-dotnet\lib` directory of that distribution.

 ## Sample Output

 First start the `TopicSubscriber.exe` so that it is up and waiting for published messages.
 Then you can use the `TopicPublisher.exe` sample to publish a message.
+Pass your Solace messaging router host name (or IP address) as parameter.

 ```
 $ ./TopicSubscriber HOST